Seddryck/NBi/_documentation/transform-column.md

 ### Format

-The syntax is exactly the one supported by the *Format* function and is availble [for dateTime](https://msdn.microsoft.com/en-us/library/8kb3ddd4(v=vs.110).aspx) and [numeric](https://msdn.microsoft.com/en-us/library/0c899ak8(v=vs.110).aspx)
+The syntax is exactly the one supported by the *Format* function and is available [for dateTime](https://msdn.microsoft.com/en-us/library/8kb3ddd4(v=vs.110).aspx) and [numeric](https://msdn.microsoft.com/en-us/library/0c899ak8(v=vs.110).aspx)